Thesis

 Ramp also has a Price Intelligence feature that is accessible through the Vendor Management Tab.
 It uses “spend data from thousands of Ramp customers and millions of Ramp transactions” to give users the ability to compare what they’re paying for software against others.

-When users upload contracts, invoices, and receipts or transact payments, Ramp processes the associated data and applies a variety of analyses to the data including LLMs developed by OpenAI to generate its intelligence.
-As of May 2024, Ramp supports price intelligence for the following vendors:
+When users upload contracts, invoices, and receipts or transact payments, Ramp processes the associated data and applies a variety of analyses to the data, including LLMs developed by OpenAI to generate its intelligence.
+As of October 2025, Ramp supports price intelligence for the following vendors:

 Source: Ramp